AppFlowy-GitHub-Octernship/project-template-repo/README.md

 ### Octernship role description

-- The GitHub Classroom assignment submission date should be specified in your project proposal.
+- The GitHub Classroom assignment submission deadline is March 30, 2023
 - Length of the Octernship: 6 weeks or 12 weeks depended on your project scope
 - Monthly Stipend: 600 USD